Setting Up Ollama on a VPS: Running Local LLMs in the Cloud

 | sudo tee /etc/apt/sources.list.d/caddy-stable.list

-# Generate a hashed password for basic auth
+# Generate a bcrypt hash for your password

 # Edit the Caddyfile